-Additionally, this command doesn't strictly require a bloated file.
+BTW, this command doesn't strictly require a bloated file to work with.
 For example, if disabled = 0 is both a global default, and set on a per-stanza basis, that could be reduced too.
 However, typically this isn't super helpful.